librz/all-about-typescript/helping-typescript.md

 ### type predicate using `is`

-type predicate allows us to tell Typescript that a variable is of certain type
+type predicate(also called type guard) allows us to tell Typescript that a variable is of certain type

 ```typescript
 // sytax: {var} is {Type}